 Do I need to use caddy liners?

-No, you do not need to use compostable liners to line your kitchen caddy.
-You can put food scraps straight into the caddy or line your caddy with some paper towel at the bottom.
+No, you don't need to use compostable liners to line your kitchen caddy.
+Some residents find newspaper or going liner-free works just as well.
 If you do use bags, they must be compostable and display the certified compostable symbol.
-NEVER put plastic bags or biodegradable bags into the FOGO bin.
+Never put plastic bags or biodegradable bags into the FOGO bin.

 Where can I purchase additional compostable caddy liners?